Boundary Actions and Loop Groups: A Geometric Picture of Gauge Symmetries at Null Infinity: Fibre bundle derivation

 where $\eta=\mathrm{pr}_H\circ\gamma$.
 Thus, the composite field $\omega^s$ transforms as

+for an arbitrary gauge transformation $\gamma\in\mathcal{G}$ in the gauge group of $G$. \end{proof} The content of this theorem is conceptually analogous to that of \cref{th:connection on reduction to quotient group}: we begin with a connection on a principal bundle, modify the structure group, and then identify new fields with suitable transformation properties, which are subsequently used to define connections transforming appropriately under the gauge group associated to the new structure group.
+There is, however, a significant difference between the two cases.
+In \cref{th:connection on reduction to quotient group}, the existence of the reduced bundles must be assumed, since not every principal bundle admits a reduction\footnote{In the physical situation considered in this paper, such a reduction is indeed available.}.
+In contrast, for extensions no such assumption is needed, by virtue of \cref{th:existence of reduction/extension}.

-\end{proof} Let us make a final comment: all the results presented in this section, formulated in terms of connections on principal bundles, can of course equivalently be expressed locally using the corresponding Yang-Mills fields.
+Let us make a final comment: all results presented above \cref{sec: Fibre bundle}, formulated in terms of connections on principal bundles, can of course equivalently be expressed locally using the corresponding Yang-Mills fields.
 To be more precise, given a connection one-form $\omega$ on a principal $G$-bundle $\xi=(P,\pi,M)$ and an open subset $U\subseteq M$ of the base space, one can define the gauge field $\mathcal{A}\colon\Gamma(TU)\rightarrow \mathfrak{g}$ via the pullback of $\omega$ along a section $\sigma\in\Gamma(\xi)$ on $U$,